deathtothecorporation/plunder-docs/a-simple-cog/hello-world.md

 ---
 # "Hello World" Cog

 You're finally going to start writing code in `.sire` files that you boot and run, rather than directly into the REPL.
-A few things to note on that: You can't have blank new lines within the body of a function, comments (lines that start with `;`) are fine.
+A few things to note on that: You can't have blank new lines within the body of a function, but comments (lines that start with `;`) are fine.
 Indentation matters, but you'll start to see that in practice - we won't explain it up front.

-This file would be saved as `sire/hello_world_cog.sire`.
-We'll talk about the boot/running procedure next. _**FINALLY!**_:
+_**FINALLY!**_:

 ```sire
 #### hello_world_cog <- prelude